 The organiser of the performance of investments in Estonia directed to increasing the energy efficiency of public buildings is Riigi Kinnisvara Aktsiaselts (Estonian State Real Estate Ltd).

-The respective work will be carried out in 480 buildings with the help of Estonian State Real Estate Ltd by the end of 2012.
-The cost of the project is EUR 146 million.
+The respective work carried out in 543 buildings with the help of Estonian State Real Estate Ltd by the end of 2013.
+The cost of the project was EUR 165,67 million.